gifvex/tea/exports/cloners/README.md

 ### Decloning

-1. Multi-select 2+ slots with the yellow glove ending over an empty slot or bad egg
+1. Multi-select 2+ slots with the yellow glove ending over an empty slot
 2. Swap the selection with a cloner
-3. Place the cloner back down if needed
+3. Place the cloner back down